Euclidean plane and its relatives; a minimalist introduction: Inversive plane and circlines

-\begin{thm}{Exercise} Show that for any pair of tangent circles in the inversive plane there is an inversion which sends them to a pair of parallel lines. \end{thm}
+\begin{thm}{Exercise} Show that for every pair of tangent circles in the inversive plane, there is an inversion that sends them to a pair of parallel lines. \end{thm}

-\begin{thm}{Theorem} Consider inversion with respect to circle $\Omega$ with center $O$ in the inversive plane.
-Then \begin{enumerate}[(a)] \item Line passing through $O$ is inverted into itself. \item Line not passing through $O$ is inverted into a circle which pass through $O$, and the other way around. \item A circle not passing through $O$ is inverted into a circle not passing through $O$. \end{enumerate} \end{thm}
+\begin{thm}{Theorem} Consider an inversion of the inversive plane across a circle $\Omega$ centered at~$O$.
+Then \begin{enumerate}[(a)] \item A line passing thru $O$ is inverted into itself. \item A line not passing thru $O$ is inverted into a circle that passes thru $O$, and the other way around. \item A circle not passing thru $O$ is inverted into a circle not passing thru~$O$. \end{enumerate} \end{thm}